Prediction and Prevention of Disproportionally Dominant Agents in Complex Networks: Optimal Control of Disproportional Dominance

-with $\tau_t = t~ \eta + (1-t)~\tau(\eta)$ and $t$ is running from $0$ to $1$.
+Denote by $\bb{F}{\alpha}{\beta}{\cdot}$ the cumulative distribution function of the Beta distribution, and by $\bb{Q}{\alpha}{\beta}{\cdot} \equiv \bb{F^{-1}}{\alpha}{\beta}{\cdot}$ its inverse (quantile) function.
+It can be shown \cite{Peyre2019} that the cost minimizing transport map $\tau$ is of the form $\tau(\eta) = \bb{Q}{\alpha_1}{\beta_1}{ \bb{F}{\alpha_0}{\beta_0}{\eta} }$.
+The interpolation from $\bb{f}{\alpha_0}{\beta_0}{\cdot}$ to $\bb{f}{\alpha_1}{\beta_1}{\cdot}$ is equivalent to a geodesic path with respect to the Wasserstein-2 metric.
+It is parametrized by $f_t(\eta) = \pd{\tau_t}{\eta} ~ \bb{f}{\alpha_1}{\beta_1}{ \tau_t(\eta) }$ with $\tau_t = t~ \eta + (1-t)~\tau(\eta)$ and $t$ is running from $0$ to $1$.
 Hence, $f_t(\eta)$ interpolates from $f_0(\eta) = \bb{f}{\alpha_0}{\beta_0}{\eta}$ to $f_1(\eta) = \bb{f}{\alpha_1}{\beta_1}{\eta}$ through the space of fitness distributions along a geodesic path with respect to the Wasserstein-2 metric (Figure \ref{fig:phase_diagram}(d)).
 We can again approximate any intermediate distributions $f_t(\eta)$ as Beta-distribution with parameters $(\alpha_t, \beta_t)$ (see SI for mathematical details).
 This traces out a path $t \mapsto (\alpha_t, \beta_t)$ that can be interpreted as the most cost-efficient intervention plan.
 In Figure \ref{fig:phase_diagram}(c), such a geodesic path is shown, starting from the red cross deep in the WTA domain and ending on the blue cross in the FGR domain.
 Panel (d) of Figure \ref{fig:phase_diagram} presents a sequence of snapshots for the distribution of fitnesses, as it changes along the optimal path.
 This geodesic in the distribution space deviates very strongly from the naive solution of taking a straight path in the 2-dimensional $(\alpha,\beta)$ plane (which would be the geodesic with Euclidean distances).
-As already mentioned, the WTA regime corresponds to a low-fitness population with a few high fitness individuals, who eventually become winners that `take it all'.
-The most cost efficient intervention (Wasserstein geodesic) can be seen as progressively populating the high fitness part of the distribution, while at the same time depleting the low fitness region.
-In contrast, the shorter straight line (Euclidean geodesic) would correspond to first building a large pool of agents with intermediate fitnesses (Figure \ref{fig:phase_diagram}(e)).
-Thus, the optimal intervention amounts to jump-start the population and transform it by avoiding a kind of middle-fitness trap.
-We thus see the importance of vigorous holistic interventions, which both work on the full distribution of fitnesses, and focus on jump-starting the low fitness individuals to transform them into high fitness agents.
-In our model, this is the best way to avoid swelling inequality and escalating fragility.
+As already mentioned, the WTA regime corresponds to a relatively low-fitness population with a few high fitness individuals, who eventually become winners that `take it all'.
+The most cost efficient intervention (Wasserstein geodesic) focuses first on the high fitness part of the distribution, by decreasing $\beta$ which describes the part of the fitness population close to $1$ while keeping $\alpha$ approximately constant.
+Then, the intervention shifts to increasing $\alpha$ at quasi-fixed $\beta$, thus working on the part of the fitness population close to $0$.
+In contrast, the straight line (Euclidean geodesic) works on both $\alpha$ and $\beta$ simultaneously, which corresponds to first building a large pool of agents with intermediate fitnesses (Figure \ref{fig:phase_diagram}(e)).
+The optimal intervention thus amounts to decreasing the number of agents of relatively low fitness while increasing the number of relative fit ones, while avoiding a population that peaks at intermediate fitness levels.